 Lanka Challenge Details - Sri Lanka Tuk Tuk Adventure

 The Lanka Challenge is supported by the Sri Lankan Ministry of Tourism & the Sri Lankan Tourism Promotion Bureau (SLTPB).
-Through our event we intend to promote tourism, contribute to the local communities through meaningful projects and promote the new face of Sri Lanka to the world.
+Through our event we intend to promote responsible travel, contribute to the local communities through meaningful projects and promote the new face of Sri Lanka to the world.
 Since 2009 we have achieved some exciting international exposure for the Lanka Challenge which in return has created positive publicity for the country and its people.

 Our Sri Lankan travel experience inspired us to create the Cambo Challenge, a similar tuk tuk Challenge in the enigmatic Kingdom of Cambodia.

 Standard issue Indian made, Sri Lankan modified Tuk Tuk or auto-rickshaw.

 This three-wheel mean machine is by far the most awkward yet enjoyable drive ever designed by mankind.
 The humble steed can adapt to almost every single surface, climate, situation, idiotic driver and use (or abuse on certain occasions).
 It defies the law of gravity and doesn’t believe in simple logic.

 An auto-rickshaw is generally characterized by a sheet-metal body or open frame that rests on three wheels, a canvas roof with drop-down sides, a small cabin in the front of the vehicle for the driver (called an auto-wallah in some areas), and seating space for three in the rear.
 They are generally fitted with an air-cooled scooter version of a four-stroke engine, with handlebar controls instead of a steering wheel.
 The triangular form of the auto also makes maneuvering easy, with the front single wheel negotiating the available gap, and the rear two wheels forcing a larger space.